-- Wages. - Distributions from a pension, annuity, profit-sharing or stock bonus plan, any IRA, or an owner-employee plan. - Certain surrenders of life insurance contracts. - Gambling winnings if withholding is required under section 3402(q).
-However, if withholding is not required under section 3402(q), backup withholding applies if the payee fails to furnish a TIN. - Real estate transactions reportable under section 6045(e). - Cancelled debts reportable under section 6050P. - Distributions from a medical savings account and long-term care benefits. - Fish purchases for cash reportable under section 6050R.
+- Wages. - Distributions from a pension, annuity, profit-sharing or stock bonus plan, any IRA, an owner-employee plan, or other deferred compensation plan. - Distributions from a medical or health savings account and long-term care benefits. - Certain surrenders of life insurance contracts. - Distribution from qualified tuition programs or Coverdell ESAs. - Gambling winnings if regular gambling winnings withholding is required under section 3402(q).
+However, if regular gambling winnings withholding is not required under section 3402(q), backup withholding applies if the payee fails to furnish a TIN. - Real estate transactions reportable under section 6045(e). - Cancelled debts reportable under section 6050P. - Fish purchases for cash reportable under section 6050R. - Certain payment card transactions if the payment is made on or after January 1, 2005, by a qualified payment card agent (as described in Rev. Proc.
+2004-42 and Regulations section 31.3406(g)-1(f) and if the requirements under Regulations section 31.3406(g)-1(f) are met.
+Rev. Proc.
+2004-42 is on page 121 of I.R.B.
+2004-31 which is available at www.irs.gov/pub/irs-irbs/irb04-31.pdf.